The answer, of course, is multifaceted.

 Our genes play a role in oxygen delivery (VO2max), muscle fibre function, ATP production, mitochondrial biogenesis, circadian rhythm, and the inflammatory response to exercise.

-Thus, DNA analysis will provide insights into the unique physical aptitude of an individual, which can be used to instruct various aspects of training from progressive loading recommendations to peak training times and specific recovery requirements.
+Thus, genetic testing for athletes provides insights into the unique physical aptitude of an individual, which can be used to instruct various aspects of training, from progressive loading recommendations to peak training times and specific recovery requirements.

-DNA testing can also gauge the performance enhancing effect of caffeine, the risk of certain nutritional deficiencies, and the associated risk of muscle cramping- each of which may differ between different genotypes.
+DNA testing can also gauge the performance-enhancing effect of caffeine, the risk of certain nutritional deficiencies, and the associated risk of muscle cramping - each of which may differ between genotypes.

 Therefore, if athletic training is planned according to recognised genetic parameters, the expected outcome would be the attainment of optimal health, strength and fitness, at the most physiologically appropriate rate of progression, with minimal injury risk.